Raghadmoha/Live-Web-QA-Chatbot/README.md

-# Live Web Search RAG Chatbot 🚀
+# Live Web Search RAG Chatbot

-Hi there!
-This is a **Streamlit chatbot** I built that combines web search and AI to answer questions in real time.
+Hi there!👋 This is a **Streamlit chatbot** I built that combines web search and AI to answer questions in real time.
 Here's what it does:

 1. Searches the web instantly using **SerpAPI**.
 2. Scrapes the text from the retrieved pages.